You, me and the Mouse …

 Can true love be found at first sight?

-Belle and Monica travel to Disneyland Paris for a summer weekend to remember.
+Belle and Monica travel to Disneyland Paris for a midsummer weekend to remember.

 Monica loves Shaun, but he’s not exactly the romantic type.
 Max was different; from the very first moment he was her Prince Charming, but when the clock struck midnight she lost him.
 Now he’s back and she has to choose between them.
 Which man will bring the glass slipper to fit this Cinderella’s foot?
 One magical summer’s night at Disneyland Paris will reveal all.